alfredoem/laravel-54-skeleton/readme.md

 ## Laravel 5.4 Skeleton

 ### Configuration

 Install dependencies

     composer install

-Configure the database connection in your `.env` file and run
+Configure the database connection in your `.env` file and run the next command to create the tables in the database

     php artisan migrate

-Next
+Next poblate the database tables

     php artisan db:seed